Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-3.md

 5 & f(5)=52 & (5,8)
 \end{array}
 $$
 *Remember that this example illustrates just one possible execution of Share.
-Because Share is a randomized algorithm, there are many valid sharings of the same secret (induced by dierent choices of the highlighted coecients in $f$ ).*
+Because Share is a randomized algorithm, there are many valid sharings of the same secret (induced by different choices of the highlighted coefficients in $f$ ).*

 ### Security
 To show the security of Shamir secret sharing, we first show a convenient lemma about the distribution of shares in an unauthorized set: